o) Provisions

 3. All the subsequent issues (1) placement of DH in non-printing establishment or non- grant of benefit WJ Act on that count; (2) alleged transfers of DHs outside Delhi; (3) retiring workmen attaining 58 years after 07.01.2019 without giving them extension of 2 years; (4) fresh retrenchment under any provision of ID Act, are beyond the scope of powers and jurisdiction of the executing court and hence, cannot be agitated here or decided by this court in the present execution.
 For raising such issues workmen/DHs shall have the liberty to take recourse to other separate legal remedies available under law.

-The Decree Holders have also challenged the orders dated 26.02.2022 and 26.03.2022 passed by executing court, before Delhi High Court with various prayers.
+The Decree Holders have also challenged the order dated 26.02.2022 passed by executing court, before Delhi High Court with various prayers.
 The Petition of HTL vide CMM no.355/2022 and the Petition of Decree Holder vide its no.CM(M) no.413/2022 have been clubbed together by the Delhi High Court.
-Matters were listed on 17.01.2023 and thereafter adjourned and are now both the matters listed for final arguments on 7th May 2024 before Delhi High Court.
+Matters were listed on 17.01.2023 and thereafter adjourned and are now both the matters listed for final arguments on 16th April 2025, matter was part-heard and is now kept for further hearing on 21st May 2025 before Delhi High Court.

 Management has received several favourable orders dismissing claims of the various employees during the current year.

-Further, during year ended March 31, 2024, certain additional Investment Property has been has been re-classified from ""Investment Property"" to “Non-current assets held for sale” being held for sale.
+Further, during year ended March 31, 2025, certain additional Investment Property has been re-classified from ""Investment Property"" to “Non-current assets held for sale” being held for sale.
 Disposal is expected within one year of classification as held for sale.
 These assets are being measured at the lower of its carrying amount and fair value less costs to sell.
-No impairment has been recognised during year ended March 31, 2024.
+No impairment has been recognised during year ended March 31, 2025.

 "Non-current assets held for sale relating to investment property" are being presented as part of "Unallocated segment" as part of Segment information in accordance with Ind AS 108 Operating Segments.